d-najd/UmlDesignerAppApi/README.md

 ## Build and Start the project

-* go to root directory of the project
+* Go to root directory of the project
 * mvn clean package
 * java -jar .\target\umldesigner-0.0.1-SNAPSHOT.jar

 ## Docker Setup (WORK IN PROGESS)